aliyun/terraform-provider-alicloud/website/docs/r/slb.html.markdown

 * `name` - (Optional) The name of the SLB.
 This name must be unique within your AliCloud account, can have a maximum of 80 characters, must contain only alphanumeric characters or hyphens, such as "-","/",".","_", and must not begin or end with a hyphen.
 If not specified, Terraform will autogenerate a name beginning with `tf-lb`.
+* `internet` - (Deprecated) Field 'internet' has been deprecated from provider version 1.55.3.
+Use 'address_type' replaces it.
-* `internet` - (Optional, ForceNew) If true, the SLB addressType will be internet, false will be intranet, Default is false.
-If load balancer launched in VPC, this value must be "false".
+* `address_type` - (Optional, ForceNew, Available in 1.55.3+) The network type of the SLB instance.
+Valid values: ["internet", "intranet"].
+If load balancer launched in VPC, this value must be "intranet".
+    - internet: After an Internet SLB instance is created, the system allocates a public IP address so that the instance can forward requests from the Internet.
+    - intranet: After an intranet SLB instance is created, the system allocates an intranet IP address so that the instance can only forward intranet requests.
 * `internet_charge_type` - (Optional, ForceNew) Valid
   values are `PayByBandwidth`, `PayByTraffic`.
 If this value is "PayByBandwidth", then argument "internet" must be "true".
 Default is "PayByTraffic".
 If load balancer launched in VPC, this value must be "PayByTraffic".
   Before version 1.10.1, the valid values are "paybybandwidth" and "paybytraffic".